FRRouting/frr/doc/user/grpc.rst

 Northbound gRPC Features
 ========================

 * Get/set configuration using JSON/XML/XPath encodings.
+When gRPC is loaded into ``mgmtd``, ``Get(CONFIG)`` reads from mgmtd's running datastore.
+The root path, or an omitted path, returns the whole running datastore.
+A non-root config path returns the YANG subtree rooted at that path.
 * Execute YANG RPC calls.
 * Lock/unlock configuration.
 * Create/edit/load/update/commit candidate configuration.